 - Institution Paid: The institution that will administer the funds for your project.
 Consult the institutional eligibility requirements in the CIHR Application Administration Guide.

 - Certification Requirements: Check all that apply.
 For more information consult the following policies:

 - Human Stem Cells, Human Subjects and Animals: Agreement on the Administration of Agency Grants and Awards by Research Institutions

-- Biohazards, Requirement for Containment and Containment Levels: PHAC laboratory biosafety guidelines.
+- Biohazards, Requirement for Containment and Containment Levels: Canadian Biosafety Standards and Guidelines

 - Impact Assessment Act (IAA): CIHR must review proposals for potential impacts on the environment in accordance with the Impact Assessment Act (IAA).

 - Is this a clinical trial?
 Indicate if this application includes a clinical trial.
-For a definition and more information regarding clinical trials consult the CIHR Policy Guide – Requirements for Registration and Disclosure of Results from Clinical Trials.
+For more information regarding clinical trials consult the CIHR Policy Guide – Requirements for Registration and Disclosure of Results from Clinical Trials.